-The House of Representatives is Puerto Rico's oldest and most representative governmental entity.
+The House of Representatives is Puerto Rico's oldest and most directly representative governmental entity.
 After the Autonomic Charter of 1897 authorized the formation of an autonomous government for Puerto Rico, the first formal election of the House of Representatives was held on March 27, 1898.
-After that first election, under Spanish Regime, Puerto Rico became part of the United States after the Spanish-American War.
+After that first election, that occurred still under the Spanish Regime, Puerto Rico became part of the United States as result Spanish-American War.